LabPy/lantz/docs/guides/ui-two-drivers.rst

     freq1 = main.findChild((QWidget, ), 'fungen1__frequency')
     freq2 = main.findChild((QWidget, ), 'fungen2__frequency')

-    with LantzSignalGenerator('localhost', 5678) as inst1, \
+    with LantzSignalGeneratorTCP('localhost', 5678) as inst1, \
-         LantzSignalGenerator('localhost', 5679) as inst2:
+         LantzSignalGeneratorTCP('localhost', 5679) as inst2:

         # We connect each widget to each feature
         # The syntax arguments are widget, target (driver), Feat name